-Steve Troup is a partner and chairs the Cooperative and Condominium practice.
+Steve Troup chaired the Cooperative and Condominium practice.
 As counsel to approximately 60 residential and mixed-use cooperative corporations and condominium associations, he advises on cooperative and condominium law, governance issues, construction issues, financing

 Acting as a trusted advisor, Steve counsels small businesses, serving their contract, financing, corporate and related needs.